imiller15/dse-coursework/README.md

 # Data Science and Engineering Coursework

-In 2023 I graduated from The City College of New York with [MS in Data Science and Engineering](https://www.ccny.cuny.edu/dse) and earned 3.81 GPA.
-Below you could find a information about the classes I took as well as the most notable/interesting homework challenges, labs, group and individual projects.
+In 2023 I earned a [**Master's degree in Data Science and Engineering**](https://www.ccny.cuny.edu/dse) from The City College of New York with a 3.81 GPA.
+Below you could find a information about the classes I took, as well as the most interesting homework challenges, labs, group and individual projects:

 | Catalog #	| Course  							                | 	Instructor       | Semester  |